 We are proud to have received the Hazon Seal of Sustainability since 2018.
-Our participation in this initiative signifies that, along with two dozen other Jewish organizations, we are a national leader in the realm of Jewish sustainability.
+Our participation in this initiative signifies that, along with two dozen other Jewish organizations, we are a national leader in the realm of sustainable practices.

 - Convene regular meetings of our Green Team, with members representing a variety of departments and building operations.

-- Serve only vegan food at all events offered by the Morris Cafritz Center for Social Responsibility (MCCSR) for the FY20 fiscal year.
+- Serve only vegetarian food at all events offered by the Morris Cafritz Center for Social Responsibility (MCCSR).

 - Installed water purifying machines on several floors of the building to encourage filling up and using reusable water bottles instead of single-use plastic bottles.

 - Regularly create programming that addresses consumer choices and living a more sustainable lifestyle, including through our Preschool.

 - Use eco-friendly printing and marketing solutions through our partnerships with ecoprint and others.

 - Started a robust recycling program.

 - Compost at select events throughout the year.